Celebrate Central Ohio Real Estate During Fair Housing Month

 Aside from offering equal and professional Central Ohio real estate services to all who seek it from us; as realtors, there are many other things we can do to celebrate Fair Housing Declaration, this month and every month.

 - Have you downloaded, printed, and agreed to the REALTOR® Fair Housing Declaration?
-Encourage all of your employees to review and accept it; consider posting it in your office for all who visit your real estate in Central Ohio to see.
+Encourage your employees to review and accept it; consider posting it in your office for all who visit your real estate in Central Ohio to see.

-- Every year, there is a Fair Housing poster created for our community; display it in your office.
+- Every year, a Fair Housing poster is created for our community; display it in your office.

 - HUD’s Office of Fair Housing and Equal Opportunity (FHEO) offers a variety of marketing and outreach tools, including anti-discrimination posters about specific discriminatory housing practices.
 Put them up proudly.